nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/creating-devices.md

 * A Device Role
 * A Device Type
     * A Device Type requires a Manufacturer
+* A Location
-* A Site
+    * A Location requires a Location Type

-Looking at the list above, there are four objects in Nautobot that must be present prior to creating a related Device.
+Looking at the list above, there are five objects in Nautobot that must be present prior to creating a related Device.
 The following sections will guide you through how to create each object type.

 ## Creating a Device Role